axelcoezard/Better-than-Nothing/README.md

 # Better Than Nothing
 Everything is in the title, it is a better-than-nothing Game Engine

-## Functionalities
+## Features

- - Graphics pipeline
- - Multiple textures loading
+ - Support for Linux.
+ - Support for Vulkan.
- - Multiple .obj models loading and rendering
+ - Rendering basic .obj 3D models with textures.
- - Mipmapping
+	- Mipmapping.
- - Msaa multisampling
+	- Msaa multisampling.
+ - Firt-person 3D camera.

+## Road map

+### Short term

+ - Debug gui using ImGui.
+ - Phong light model.
+ - 3D audio using OpenAL.
+ - Entity-Component-System (ECS) optimization.

+### Long term

+ - Scene graph and octree optimizations.
+ - Physically Based Rendering (PBR) support.
- - Working 3D camera
+ - 3D collision detection.
+ - Basic C# scripting support.
+ - Support for Windows and MacOS

+## Contributing

+ - Contributions are welcome.
+Both new features and bug fixes.
+Just open a pull request.

 ## Dependencies